What is ControlNet? What Can It Do? A Comprehensive Guide to Installing ControlNet on Stable Diffusion Web UI

 What is ControlNet?

-ControlNet is a neural network that is used to control models by incorporating additional conditions into Stable Diffusion.
-It can also refer to ControlNet for Stable Diffusion Web UI, which is an extension of the Stable Diffusion Web UI.
+ControlNet is a neural network utilized to exert control over models by integrating additional conditions into Stable Diffusion.
+It also encompasses ControlNet for Stable Diffusion Web UI, an extension of the Stable Diffusion Web UI.

-ControlNet imposes restrictions on images to prevent them from deviating significantly from extracted features such as poses and compositions.
-This enables the generation of images based on these extracted features.
+This framework imposes constraints on images to prevent significant deviations from extracted features like poses and compositions.
+Consequently, it facilitates image generation based on these extracted features.

 Example 1(ControlNet Openpose):